List of Hot Soul Singles number ones of 1981

-Hot R&B/Hip-Hop Songs is a chart published by Billboard that ranks the top-performing songs in the United States in African-American-oriented musical genres; the chart has undergone various name changes since its launch in 1942 to reflect the evolution of such genres.
-In 1981, it was published under the title Hot Soul Singles.
-During that year, 17 different singles topped the chart, based on playlists submitted by radio stations and surveys of retail sales outlets.
+Billboard published a weekly chart in 1981 ranking the top-performing singles in the United States in soul music and related African American-oriented genres; the chart has undergone various name changes over the decades to reflect the evolution of black music and has been published as Hot R&B/Hip-Hop Songs since 2005.
+In 1981, it was published under the title Hot Soul Singles, and 17 different singles reached number one.

-In the issue of Billboard dated January 3, the number-one position was occupied by "Celebration" by Kool and the Gang, the single's third week in the top spot.
+In the issue of Billboard dated January 3, "Celebration" by Kool & the Gang spent its third week in the top spot.
 The song's run at number one extended to six weeks before it was displaced by "Fantastic Voyage" by Lakeside, the first chart-topper for the group.
 It was the first of three consecutive debut number ones, as it was followed into the top spot by "Burn Rubber on Me (Why You Wanna Hurt Me)" by the Gap Band and "Don't Stop the Music" by Yarbrough and Peoples, each act's first single to reach the peak position.
-A number of other artists reached number one for the first time later in the year.
-In May, Ray Parker Jr. & Raydio topped the chart for the first time with "A Woman Needs Love (Just Like You Do)", and two months later Frankie Smith reached number one with "Double Dutch Bus", the only charting single of his career.
-Smith's track was followed into the top spot by "I'm in Love", the first number one for Evelyn King, who for that single was not credited with her usual nickname of "Champagne".
+A number of other artists also reached number one for the first time later in the year.
+In May, Ray Parker Jr. & Raydio topped the chart for the first time with "A Woman Needs Love (Just Like You Do)", and Frankie Smith reached number one two months later with "Double Dutch Bus", the only charting single of his career.
+Smith's single was followed into the top spot by "I'm in Love", the first number one for Evelyn King, who for that single was not credited with her usual nickname of "Champagne".
 In October, "Never Too Much" was the debut number one for Luther Vandross, who would go on to become one of the most successful black artists of the 1980s.
 Finally, Roger, front man of the band Zapp, reached number one with his first solo chart entry, "I Heard It Through the Grapevine (Part 1)".